hmcts/cnp-flux-config/README.md

 IDs back into `case_data_logstash_queue`; do not reset `marked_by_logstash` or configure a claim timeout.
 See the CCD-4262 queue-processing runbook in `ccd-data-store-api` for the recovery query and release evidence required.

+### CCD queue version cutover (CCD-4262)

+Deploy data-store migration `V20260923_0000` before starting the queue-based pipelines.
+It widens queue IDs and their sequence to bigint, raises the sequence above 10^10 (or a higher existing sequence/queue ID), and assigns fresh IDs to queued rows.
+Raising only the sequence would leave the backlog unsafe.

+Before deployment, establish that legacy Elasticsearch versions are below 10^10 in every destination case index and `global_search`.
+Stop/drain old Logstash consumers, apply data-store migrations, verify bigint and the backlog IDs, then deploy/start flux immediately.
+Do not overlap internal-version and external-version writers.
+Search is temporarily stale while consumers are stopped; writes accumulate in the queue.
+Check queue drainage and supplementary data in both relevant destinations after starting consumers.

+Monitor output warnings as well as the DLQ: 409s are normally logged and dropped.
+Rejecting an older event after a newer success is expected; conflicts with legacy internal versions require correcting the baseline and requeuing affected cases.
+`retry_on_conflict` does not retry these index actions and has been removed.

+Coalescing remains enabled.
+Its unique constraint can make case writes wait for a poll transaction; the observed 10 ms is not a bound.
+Validate and monitor write latency under representative load.
+Delete-before-delivery remains at-most-once.

+For rollback, stop consumers and preserve the queue.
+Reverting flux alone does not restore the old marker trigger.
+Prefer fixing forward; restoring marker processing requires restoring database behaviour and reconciling cutover writes.
+Never rewind the queue sequence.
+Follow the full data-store release runbook in `docs/CCD-7841-release.md`, including lock/backlog planning and recovery.

+The old marker trigger is dropped by data-store migration `V20240617_4775`, before the bigint migration, during the stopped-consumer window.
+This is not a post-cutover cleanup step.
+Only removal of the `marked_by_logstash` column is deferred to CCD-4790 after all consumers have migrated.